When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Muffin tins.

-Muffin tins are fantastic for letting your child work on their organizational skills.
-Our little one loves putting the cupcake liners in the various slots.
-But you could give your child some pretend fruit to organize.
-Encourage them to have one row for orange items, one for green, and so on!
+Muffin tins are fantastic for basic organizational skills.
+Our little one loved putting cupcake liners or pretend fruit in the various slots.
+Encourage them to sort by color, one row for orange items, one for green.
+This is an early introduction to math and logic.

 What You’ll Need